Tuesday, 31 January 2017

 “Only one way to find out.”

-When Philippe started to argue again, Kitty said, “I’m sorry, Philippe.
+When Philippe started to argue again, Kitty told him, “I’m sorry, Philippe.
 I do love you—I have for so long now.
 I just can’t be in this world for another minute.”

 Drowning